SupriyaAdep/app-builder-docs/docs/turn-key/guides/Backend/Update-the-Backend.md

 ---
-sidebar_label: Update the backend
+sidebar_label: Update the Backend
-sidebar_position: 3
+sidebar_position: 9
-description: Update the backend
+description: Update the Backend
-title: Update the backend
+title: Update the Backend
 keywords: [backend update]
 sidebar_custom_props: { icon: "settings" }
-sidebar_class_name: hidden1
 ---

-# Update the backend
+# Update the Backend

-Here are the steps you need to take to update your deployed backend to the latest version if you want to take advantage of new features and bug fixes.
+Here are the steps you will need to take to update your deployed backend to the latest version.
+Updating the backend will allow you to take advantage of new features and bug fixes.

 ## Heroku